Coronado National Forest: History

 In 1902, the land that is now part of Coronado National Forest was included as part of the Santa Rita Forest Reserve.
 This was transferred to the U.S. Forest Service in 1905, and the Coronado National Forest was established in 1908.

-During a party in 2017, the Sawmill Fire ignited and went out of control.
+During a gender reveal party on April 23, 2017, the Sawmill Fire ignited and went out of control.
 The fire went on for many days.
 Approximately 47,000 acres were burnt.
 The person behind the fire was an off-duty US Border Patrol agent.
 He was fined and given probation.

 The Arizona Department of Emergency and Military Affairs constructed a 3,800 foot length of wall in 2022 on federal and tribal lands near Yuma, without federal permission.
 The National Forest Supervisor told the state to refrain from placing more shipping containers along the Arizona border with Mexico without obtaining proper authorization.
 Governor Doug Ducey filed a lawsuit in October against federal agencies that have sought to force the removal of the initial 130 containers used as a wall on the border.
 Governor-elect Katie Hobbs had stated an intention to remove the containers after taking office.
 The State has agreed to remove the containers starting January 2023.